Works in theory! Practice? That's something else

 Most seem to be lawyers, environmentalists, or biologists....they all look so young .... probably just haven't updated their photos.

-Here are the ones I see that have some actual science background that stand out:
+Here are the ones I see that have some actual science background that stands out:

 Tanya Das - Chief Of Staff, Office of Science